ajitrajasekharan/bert_vector_clustering/README.md

 ### Steps to cluster

-**Step 1a:**
-	Fetch a model and its vocab file using fetch_model.sh
+**Step 1a:** Fetch a model and its vocab file using fetch_model.sh

 	./fetch_model.sh

-	This will download bert_large_cased and its vocab for testing.
+_This will download bert_large_cased and its vocab for testing.
+Cased models are preferred for self-supervised NER since they can distinguish terms like eGFR from EFGR._

-	** Refer to huggingface model repositories for other model URLs. **
+_Refer to huggingface model repository for other model URLs._

-**Step 1b:**
-	Extract vectors from the model
+**Step 1b:** Extract vectors from the model

 	python examine_model.py 2 > bert_vectors.txt

-**Step 1c:** Execute run.sh and then choose option 1 to create cluster file adaptive_debug_pivots.txt. *If the intent is to do NER for custom entity types, replace bootstrap_entities.txt with the entity types of the subset of the terms of interest present in the  vocabulary of the model being used for NER.
-Update bootstrap_entities.txt file before clutering*

-**Step 1d:** Run

-./extract_labels.sh

-*This generate labels.txt and stats_dict.txt which is copied to results directory for use in the NER service mentioned below.*
+**Step 1c:** Cluster BERT vocab vectors and generate entity signatures

+	Execute run.sh with option 6

+_The output of this is bootstrap_entities.txt with entity signature generated for each term in the vocabulary including subwords.
+This can then be used for self-supervised [NER](https://github.com/ajitrajasekharan/unsupervised_NER.git)

 Additionally